 Please let us know if you have included the American Red Cross in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift and to confirm that we can carry out your wishes.

-Suzanne Bowman, a widow, has been a supporter of the Red Cross for many years.
+Suzanne, a widow, has been a supporter of the Red Cross for many years.
 Suzanne is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.

-the Red Cross is one of two charities to which she has been most dedicated.
+The American Red Cross is one of two charities to which she has been most dedicated.
 She would like to make a lasting gift to each of them in memory of her husband.
 After discussing her options with her estate planning advisor, she decides to create a residuary bequest in her will for each of her two favorite charities.
 Each charity will receive 50% of the remainder of her estate after all other obligations, such as bequests to her children and grandchildren and taxes, have been taken care of.

 - Suzanne’s assets will remain available to her should she need them.